hnqiu/git-cheat-sheet/README.md

-`git diff --staged`                     | show changes between the staging area and last commit `git diff <commitID>`                   | compare with the specified commit `git diff <oldCommit>..<newCommit>`     | compare between two commits `git commit --amend`                    | open editor to change the most recent commit message (staged changes will be commited as well)
+`git diff --staged`                     | show changes between the staging area and last commit `git diff <commitID>`                   | compare with the specified commit `git diff <oldCommit>..<newCommit>`     | compare between two commits `git commit --amend`                    | combine staged changes with the previous commit (commit message will be opened) <br> `amend` will create an entirely new commit, instead of modifying the old commit
 `git commit --amend -m "new msg"`       | change the most recent commit message to "new msg" `git reset HEAD~`                       | undo the last commit and leave changes unstaged (`HEAD` will be copied to `.git/ORIG_HEAD`)
 `git reset --soft HEAD~`                | undo the last commit and leave changes staged